 The Breeders’ Cup World Championships is the premier event on the US horse racing calendar.
 Thus, it’s unsurprising that Breeders’ Cup betting is one of the most popular forms of racing betting at online sportsbooks.
 Since being founded in 1984, the event has grown to become one of the top attended sporting events in the United States.
 Essentially, the event is a series of races contesting multiple thoroughbred racing classes.
 At the moment, there are 14 different races, meaning that there are many wagering opportunities for avid gamblers.

 Looking to bet on Breeders Cup online?
-Well you can’t go wrong with the sportsbooks listed down below.
+Well you can’t go wrong with the sports betting sites listed down below.
 Each of these sites are sure to offer you some competitive odds, along with a wide variety of bets.

 What You’ll Find In Our Breeders’ Cup Guide